X

 SKU: BKH053

 George Washington, the father of our country, exhibited notable manners throughout his life.
 Diligence in social matters was common practice in decent society the world over, during his liftetme.
-At the age of 14, Geroge Washington wrote down 110 rules under the title "Rules of Civility & Decent Behaviour in Company and Conversation."Lincoln's Notebooks
+At the age of 14, Geroge Washington wrote down 110 rules under the title "Rules of Civility & Decent Behaviour in Company and Conversation."Mini U.S. Constitution

 X